zimrh/advend-of-code-2022/README.md

 Ideally I would create an event that the consumer could subscribe to and which would fire when the marker is reached but this will do for now.
 If I get enough free time I will come back around to this question and rework it.

+### Day 9

+After all these years and I can still hear my Maths teacher: "Always read the entire question!!!!"
+Was counting the total times the tail end moved rather than the count of the places it has been.

+Once I resolved that things worked!